DaisyS832/business-sales-analysis/README.md

 The dataset used in this project includes detailed transactional records and may be large in size, which can limit direct preview functionality within GitHub.

-To improve accessibility, a smaller sample dataset has been included in the `data/processed/` directory.
-This sample file contains a representative subset of the full dataset and allows users to quickly examine the data structure, key variables, and formatting without downloading the complete dataset.
+To improve accessibility, a smaller sample dataset (`cleaned_data_sample.csv`) has been included in the `data/processed/` directory.
+This file contains a representative subset of the full dataset and allows users to quickly examine the data structure and key variables without downloading large files.

-The sample preserves essential attributes such as transaction values, product identifiers, and geographic information, ensuring that the analytical context remains clear and interpretable.

-For full analysis and complete data exploration, users are encouraged to download the full dataset files locally.
+For complete analysis and full dataset exploration, users are encouraged to download the full dataset files locally.

 ## How to View the Dashboard

-The Power BI dashboard file is included in the repository.
-To view it:
+1. Navigate to the `dashboard` folder in this repository

-1. Download the `.pbix` file from the `dashboard` folder
+2. Download the `.pbix` file
-2. Open it using Power BI Desktop
+3. Open it using Power BI Desktop

-Dashboard screenshots are also included in the images folder for quick reference.
+4. Interact with the dashboard

 ## Author